atifkalam/education/README.md

     3. `CREATE TABLE users(user_id INT PRIMARY KEY AUTO_INCREMENT, user_name VARCHAR(255), user_email VARCHAR(255), user_password VARCHAR(255));`

 ## Expose the API
 The API can be accessed by exposing it using minikube: `minikube service flask-service`.
 This will return a `URL`.
-If you paste this to your browser you will see the `hello world` message.
+If you paste this to your browser you will see the `This is an assignment for BTH to spin an environment with API and DB !` message.
 You can use this `service_URL` to make requests to the `API`

 ## Start making requests
 Now you can use the `API` to `CRUD` your database